 Learn more about the Wyndham Worldwide Charitable Foundation

 Birdies Fore Backpacks – Official Charity

 A 2015 Gallup poll listed the Piedmont Triad area of North Carolina as the nation’s No. 1 area in which people struggle to get food.
-As part of its 75th anniversary celebration in 2014, the Wyndham Championship, in conjunction with Wishes by Wyndham, launched a new charitable initiative called “Birdies Fore Backpacks.”
+As part of its 75th anniversary celebration in 2014, the Wyndham Championship, in conjunction with the Wyndham Worldwide Charitable Foundation, launched a new charitable initiative called “Birdies Fore Backpacks.”
 Through the “Birdies Fore Backpacks” program, individuals and corporations make one-time donations or pledges of a certain amount for every birdie made by PGA TOUR professionals during official tournament play at the Wyndham Championship.
 Funds from the program support 501(c)(3) non-profit, charitable organizations throughout the Piedmont Triad that provide backpacks of food for children in need.
 In 2014, Birdies Fore Backpacks raised some $200,000 to help organizations that provide backpacks full of nutritious food for food-insecure children.
 Tournament attendees can visit the Birdies Fore Backpacks tent and spend some time packing backpacks for hungry children.